lisamonozlai/lisamonozlai/README.md

 # Lisa Monozlai — Data, Strategy & Delivery

-I'm a program management and operations professional who builds practical, data-driven systems to support equitable and actionable decisions.
-Most of my work centers on the social sector, but the approaches are relevant to any organization looking to use data more effectively.
+I'm a program management and operations professional who builds practical, data-driven systems to support equitable, actionable decisions.
+Most of my work centers on the social sector, but is relevant to any organization looking to use data more effectively.

 Here, you'll find portfolio projects that: